-Besides water quality, another critical component of coolant is the wetting agent, aka surfactant.
-The best engine coolant has multiple wetting agents.
+Besides water quality, the wetting agent (surfactant) is another critical component of coolant.
+The best engine coolant has many wetting agents.
 VP’s Stay Frosty is the ONLY racing coolant that contains not one wetting agent but three.
-The three different surfactants in Stay Frosty perform across various temperature ranges and at the highest heat transfer, where competing brands simply don’t work.
+The three different surfactants in Stay Frosty perform across various temperature ranges and at the highest heat transfer.
+Competing brands can’t do that.

 What Is a Wetting Agent?

-The three wetting agents in Race-Ready are tiered and have an optimal temperature range that provides wetting performance:
+The three wetting agents in Race-Ready are tiered.
+They have an optimal temperature range that provides wetting performance: